tethysplatform/tethys/docs/tutorials/getting_started/websockets.rst

       </script>
     {% endblock %}

-Besides the message_box gizmo, a simple ``JavaScript`` conditional has been added to display and populate the message box if the message our WebSocket connection listened for is equal to ``New Dam``.
+Besides the ``message_box gizmo``, a simple ``JavaScript`` conditional has been added to display and populate the message box if the message our ``WebSocket connection`` listened for is equal to ``New Dam``.

-Test the WebSocket communication by opening two instances of the dam inventory app at the same time.
+Test the ``WebSocket communication`` by opening two instances of the dam inventory app at the same time.
 Add a dam in one instance, a message box will display on the home of the other instance suggesting a refresh to display the newly added dam.

 .. note::

-    Other WebSockets could be added to the app as a way of practice.
+    Other ``WebSockets`` could be added to the app as a way of practice.
 For example: another message box when a hydrograph has been added to a dam.

 5. Solution
 ===========